AOSGP/OTA/README.md

 # OTA
-OTA for AOSGP supported device
+Preparing OTAs for AOSGP supported device...
+Wait for it in: https://cadiducho.com/aosgp